rcapillon/eigenfem/README.md

 - Only fully tetrahedral (first order) meshes are handled
 - No multi-threading, parallelization of any sort
 - Only zero Dirichlet boundary conditions are handled
-- Nodal forces are not handled because the code doesn't look for 0D physical groups in the mesh file
 - Only one 3D physical group is handled, which forces to use a single material for the whole domain
 - Only isotropic elastic materials are handled

 ## (Non-exhaustive) list of intended future features
-- Handling of 0D physical groups to enable nodal forces and plotting of nodal displacement values
 - Handling of multiple 3D physical groups to enable domains with multiple materials or to isolate 3D elements to, for instance, calculate stress
 - Handling of first-order hexahedral (6 rectangular faces) and prism (2 triangular faces and 3 rectangular faces) elements